WoollyinWalesIT/jomres/core-minicomponents/README.md

 00060 This is used to build the top template, which is at the very top of every page and used to output many different things such as logos, sanity checks etc.
 00061 This is used to build the footer template(s).

-The next three numbers are typically used when amending bookings or configuring other data, before the page is loaded properly.
+00100, 00101, 00102 These three numbers are typically used when amending bookings or configuring other data, before the page is loaded properly.

-00100
-00101
-00102

 00501 These trigger numbers are used for building tabs in the Property Configuration page.